iurilandolt/FDF/README.md

 	}	t_session;

 in regards to parsing we wont go into much detail, however there are some key points;

 the file must exist :D

-our binary must have permision to read the file. the file extension must be '.fdf' the file must be readable, i.e;
+our binary must have permision to read the file.

+the file extension must be '.fdf'

+the file must be readable, i.e;

-	the number of elements per line must be the same for every line. the grid is a paralelipipede
+the number of elements per line must be the same for every line. the grid is a paralelipipede.

-.fdf files have two variants, standard files with only XYZ information, and files with embebed color. so each element of the 2D character map can either be an int, or an int follow by a hex value representing color. so either '0' or '0,0xff respectively'
+.fdf files have two variants, standard files with only XYZ information, and files with embebed color. so each element of the 2D character map can either be an int, or an int follow by a hex value representing color.

+ so either '0' or '0,0xff respectively'

 after this we create a 2D array of t_point structs that will hold the cartesian coordinates from our input file.